noajshu/scotus-speech/README.md

 <!-- ### Download mirrors: TBD -->

 ## Get the data:
-`bash steps.sh` will run the three steps of the pipeline:
+`bash steps.sh` will run the pipeline:

 1. scrape the SCOTUS website
 2. download all transcript PDFs and recording MP3s